www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

   -> This is not attempted for now, because there are a lot of conditions and cases, that each require a different function list.
   As the no-code editor is not massively used, this feature is too costly and has not enough benefits for now.
+* [x] The editor is not uploading the current no-code to the server.
+  Instead only, the initial no-code is submitted, even when the user changed the no-code in the editor.
 * [ ] jQuery is not available at live server.
     * [x] Fix the issue.
-    * [ ] FileSystemViaClassResourcesImpl should reject file read requests for files, that are not in the resource list.
+    * [x] FileSystemViaClassResourcesImpl should reject file read requests for files, that are not in the resource list.
       In other words. there should be a validation during the read access.
-  * [ ] Provide performance flag, in order to disable this behaviour and warn, when it is not enabled.
+  * [x] Provide performance flag, in order to disable this behaviour and warn, when it is not enabled.
   * [x] Add double-entry bookkeeping to programming guidelines.
   * [x] Create Maven support doc regarding the reason for this bug.
   * [ ] Blog about double-entry bookkeeping and IT.